 We have had such a lovely abundance of cherry tomatoes this year.
 But then we have had some crazily inconsistent weather – and tomatoes don’t like inconsistent watering …. so we picked a load that had split.
 Gr.
 What to do?

 I remember my host family in France (from a loooong time ago) had all kids of amazing confit jars (confit is French for preserved) in their cool basement.
-Lots of meats and veggies to get them through a snowy, country winter.
+Lots of meats and veggies to get them through a snowy, regional winter.
 Since I couldn’t bear to waste these little gems, I decided to have a go at my own confit with my little red gems.

 - cherry tomatoes